GSA/fpki-guides/pages/fpki_piv-i_faq.md

 ### How Long Are PIV-I Certificates Valid?

 PIV-I certificates are valid for the same ammount of time as PIV certificates.
-For example, the longest a PIV-I certificate can be valid is three (3) years, which is also the length of time human subscriber certificates are valid.
+For example, the longest a PIV-I certificate can be valid is three (3) years, which is also the length of time human subscriber certificates are valid under the Federal Bridge Certificate Authority (FBCA).

+>**Standards and Technical Details:**

+>[X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000ClrhAAC&field=File__Body__s)has details on the validity period of certificates under the FBCA.

 [[Return to Table of Contents]](#table-of-contents)